About GEN Indonesia

 VISION

-Entrepreneurship is the fundamental backbone of Indonesia's economy.
-We need to continually evolve sound policies and extensive infrastructure in order to mature our national ecosystems.
+Because entrepreneurship is the fundamental backbone of Indonesia's economy, GEN works to continually evolve sound policies and extensive infrastructure in order to mature its national ecosystems.
 GEN Indonesia is contributing to this national effort by providing a platform of evidence-based programs and activities aimed to preparing our entrepreneurship ecosystems to propel our talented founders of today and tomorrow.